tidepool-org/uploader/lib/drivers/docs/tandem.md

 - we cannot add the name of the basal schedule on each scheduled basal rate interval at the moment, as that would require a full settings history
 - we cannot represent suppressed scheduled basals during suspended basals at the moment, as we require a full settings history to determine them for each segment of the basal schedule that the suspended basal intersects
+- manual temp basals are not implemented, as Tandem only allows for percentage temp basals

 #### Boluses